brainstorm/bbtrackball-rs/README.md

 [@TeXitoi][texitoi]
 [@TheZoq2][thezoq2]

-And all the folks from the RTIC matrix.org community for patiently guiding and helping me in this experiment.
+And all the folks from the [RTIC matrix.org community][rtic_matrix] for patiently guiding and helping me in this experiment.

 [bb_trackball]: https://os.mbed.com/users/AdamGreen/notebook/blackberrytrackballmouse/
 [joshajohnson]: https://github.com/joshajohnson